Tanish-Singh/My_Projects/README.md

 #Projects

-# Parking Space ocupancy predictor
+# Ovarian Cancer Stage Classifier

 Work done for a research paper to classify the ovarian cancer in medical science .
 I worked upon various models to get optimal use for use by a P.Hd scoholar for later on use